yeojz/otplib/README.md

 The `buffer.js` provided by this library is a cached copy from [https://www.npmjs.com/package/buffer][link-npm-buffer].
 You can also download and include the latest version via their project page.

+In the above example, we are directly using the scripts hosted by `unpkg.com`.
+You can also `npm install otplib` and get a copy from the `node_modules/otplib/preset-browser` folder.

 ## Migration Guide